cedkeChat/cedkeChat/README.md

 # Hello i'm cedkeChat 👋

-as programming languages code i use :
+as programming languages code :

 - 👻 i use C#
-- 👾 i use and learn python
+- 👾 i use python
-- 👨‍💻 i learn C++
+- 👨‍💻 i use (learn) C++
-- 👁️ i use and learn HTML
+- 👁️ i use HTML

 -->